igor11191708/grand-access/README.md

 ## Overview

-This project contains two main components: `GrandAccessModifier` and `Permission`.
+This package contains two main components: `GrandAccessModifier` and `Permission`.
 These components are designed to help manage permissions and display alerts within a SwiftUI application.

 ## Features
 ### GrandAccessModifier